-650-29.13(153) Record keeping.
+650-29.14(153) Record keeping.

-29.13(1) Minimal sedation.
+29.14(1) Minimal sedation.
 An appropriate sedative record must be maintained and must contain the names of all drugs administered, including local anesthetics and nitrous oxide, dosages, time administered, and monitored physiological parameters, including oxygenation, ventilation, and circulation.

-29.13(2) Moderate or deep sedation.
+29.14(2) Moderate or deep sedation.
 The patient chart must include preoperative and postoperative vital signs, drugs administered, dosage administered, anesthesia time in minutes, and monitors used.
 Pulse oximetry, heart rate, respiratory rate, and blood pressure must be recorded continually until the patient is fully ambulatory.
 The chart should contain the name of the person to whom the patient was discharged.

-29.13(3) Nitrous oxide inhalation analgesia.
+29.14(3) Nitrous oxide inhalation analgesia.
 The patient chart must include the concentration administered and duration of administration, as well as any vital signs taken.
-[ARC 8369B, IAB 12/16/09, effective 1/20/10; ARC 8614B, IAB 3/10/10, effective 4/14/10]
+[ARC 8369B, IAB 12/16/09, effective 1/20/10; ARC 8614B, IAB 3/10/10, effective 4/14/10; ARC 1194C, IAB 11/27/13, effective 11/4/13]